 If you have an individual disability policy and are thinking of filing a claim, and would like to have your situation reviewed in advance by an experienced disability insurance lawyer, feel free to contact us.
-Such reviews can typically be accomplished in a one to two hour paid consultation meeting.
-If you have already filed a disability claim, and it has been denied, you should not hesitate in having your situation reviewed by an experienced attorney.
-We have the experience it takes to understand your claim and guide you through the internal appeal process and to pursue your lawsuit against your insurance company if necessary.
-These consultations are often provide with no initial fee requirement.
+Such reviews can typically be accomplished in one to two hours of paid consultation meetings.
+If you have already filed a disability claim and it has been denied, you should not hesitate in having your situation reviewed by an experienced attorney.
+We have the experience it takes to understand your claim, to guide you through the internal appeal process and to pursue your lawsuit against your insurance company if necessary.
+These consultations are often provided with no initial fee requirement.

 Insurance companies will deny payment of your claim for a variety of reasons.
 The pursuit of a denied IDI claim can be overwhelming for many people who have lost the ability to successfully pursue their chosen profession.
 If you have fallen victim to a disability insurance company, contact the Denver individual disability and insurance bad faith attorneys at McDermott Law.